2020 Virtual Annual Scientific Meeting

 If you are selected for an oral abstract you will be given 15 minutes in total to present your abstract, 10 minutes to present and then 5 minutes of questions which will be read by the moderator of your session.
 Your 10-minute presentation will be pre-recorded and then played on the day of the meeting, once your presentation is finished playing you will be brought in live with the moderator for your Q&A.

 If you are selected for a poster abstract you will be given 2 minutes and 2 slides to present your abstract.
-Your 2 minute presentation will be pre-recorded and then played at the meeting with live chat function underneath your video for Q&A.
+Your 2 minute presentation will be available for on demand viewing throughout the meeting with a comment thread underneath your video for Q&A.

 If you are selected as a poster finalist you will be given 5 minutes in total to present your abstract, 3 minutes to present and then 2 minutes of questions which will be read by the moderator of your session.
 Your 3 minutes presentation will be pre-recorded and then played on the day of the meeting, once your presentation is finished playing you will be brought in live with the moderator for your Q&A.